NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Kankuro](/assets/images/changelog/kankuro.png)

 - Health: 180 > 190
+- Health: 185 to 180 TODO: uhh
 - Guard: 1480 > 1520
+- Grabbable moves: 6B(A), 8B, 5A, 6A, 6A(A), 4A, 2A, 2A(A), 2AA(A), 2AAA(A), 2AAAA(A), RA, RA(A), 8A, JA
 - Karasu throw removed
-- 3ME entrances are modified: airborne option is the same air sub as everyone else, grounded version is RB
+- 3ME entrances are modified
+  - Airborne option is the same air sub as everyone else
-- Grabbable moves: 6B(A), 8B, 5A, 6A, 6A(A), 4A, 2A, 2A(A), 2AA(A), 2AAA(A), 2AAAA(A), RA, RA(A), 8A, JA
-- Health: 185 to 180
+  - Grounded version is RB
+- 5B
-- 5B elbow hitbox appears on the second active frame; two less damage; more float
+  - Elbow hitbox appears on the second active frame
+  - Two less damage
+  - More float
 - 5B(B) hitbox appears and disappears one frame later
 - 5BB6B does 6B with follow ups
 - 4A